Audi to update 850,000 cars as diesel recalls widen

 Diesels have been under a cloud since Volkswagen admitted equipping vehicles with software that manipulates the level of emissions.
 In the U.S., the software turned on emissions controls during lab tests and illegally turned them off when the cars were on the road, to improve performance.

-Auto executives will meet with Transport Minister Alexander Dobrindt at a "diesel summit" over the issue on Aug.
+Auto executives and state and city officials will meet with Transport Minister Alexander Dobrindt at a "diesel summit" over the issue on Aug.
 2 in Berlin.

+Government officials say the purpose of the summit is to reduce diesel emissions and at the same to ensure that the technology can continue to be used in the future.
+The auto industry is a major employer in Germany and it's an election year, with a national election slated for Sept.
+24.

+Diesels have lower emissions of carbon dioxide, one of the greenhouse gases blamed by scientists for global warming.
+Automakers say diesel is therefore needed to meet stricter limits on CO2 emissions as part of fighting climate change.
+Expensive and cumbersome emissions controls are needed, however, to reduce emissions of nitrogen oxide, an air pollutant that harms health.